 Introduction to Redis

-Redis also supports trivial-to-setup master-slave replication, with very fast non-blocking first synchronization, auto-reconnection on net split and so forth.
+Redis also supports trivial-to-setup master-slave asynchronous replication, with very fast non-blocking first synchronization, auto-reconnection with partial resynchronization on net split.

 You can use Redis from most programming languages out there.

 Redis is written in ANSI C and works in most POSIX systems like Linux, *BSD, OS X without external dependencies.
 Linux and OSX are the two operating systems where Redis is developed and more tested, and we recommend using Linux for deploying.
 Redis may work in Solaris-derived systems like SmartOS, but the support is best effort.
-There is no official support for Windows builds, but Microsoft develops and maintains a Win32-64 experimental version of Redis.
+There is no official support for Windows builds, but Microsoft develops and maintains a Win-64 port of Redis.